STMicroelectronics/trusted-firmware-m/docs/platform/stm/stm32mp257f_ev1/readme.rst

 stm32mp257f_ev1
 ###############

-The stm32mp257f_ev1 board is dedicated to evaluate and experimentation on :doc:`STM32MP2 SoC of stmicroelectronics </platform/stm/common/stm32mp2xx/readme>`
+The `stm32mp257f_ev1`_ evaluation board is designed as a complete demonstration and development platform for evaluating the capabilities of the `STM32MP25`_ microprocessor devices.

 *****
 Build